The Next Chapter for US Green Industrial Strategy

 The United States’ ongoing green industrial strategy agenda sets out three core objectives that the next administration and Congress will need to continue fulfilling: first, that the clean energy transition will drive economic development; second, that the United States will return to its position as a global manufacturing and innovation powerhouse; and third, that targeted clean energy investments can lift up communities while lowering their cost of living.

-Make no mistake, this agenda has bipartisan appeal.
-Both parties understand the importance of reinvesting in US innovation and manufacturing capacity.
-Both parties are motivated by building US capacity throughout the value chain for advanced technologies to bolster the US economy and to diversify global supply chains.
+Make no mistake, this agenda has potential bipartisan appeal.
+Elements of both parties understand the importance of reinvesting in US innovation and manufacturing capacity.
+Elements of both parties are motivated by building US capacity throughout the value chain for advanced technologies to bolster the US economy and to diversify global supply chains.
 And both parties have pledged to tackle inflation and bring jobs back to communities hit hard by the forces of globalization and technology transitions.

 The agenda has provided real wins for both parties as well.
 Republican Congressional districts have received an overwhelming share of direct and indirect investment from recent legislation, bolstering US manufacturing capacity and industrial competitiveness in those communities.
 Democrats overwhelmingly support and have sought to enable the surge in investment, new infrastructure, pro-labor policies, and tailwinds to the green transition.